 I was about to call it quits, and then, suddenly, it started showing bits of purple.
 And last month, it welcomed a little one:

 Some things take time and lots of listening.
-I am not looking at this as the straggler or weak one of the haul.
+I am not looking at this as the straggler or the complacent one.
 Nope.
-Someday, this one’s going to steal the show.
+Someday, this one’s going to come out and steal the show.